coecms/Fortran_Build_Environment/README.md

     make test

+You only have to re-run the `cmake` command from above if you add new files or change any `CMakeLists.txt` files.
+Otherwise, the `make` commands alone will be enough to build after code changes.

 #### NCI users:

-This has been tested on raijin at the NCI with the following environment:
+This has been tested on `raijin` at the **NCI** with the following environment:

 For serial: